Bren828/Custom-Play-Hub/README.md

 #### Gameplay
 - Rounds last until one team wins or time expires.
 - Eliminated players enter spectator mode for their team.
-- A weapon store is available to players where they can choose the necessary weaponry.
-- A leaderboard is available to players, displaying current positions in the match.
-- Helmet mechanics, assists, round MVP, buy phase at the start of the round, side swapping at the midpoint of the match.

 ### Derby
 In Derby mode, players deal damage to each other using vehicles.